 Basic Tax Benefits to the Donor

 A 65% state tax credit is a powerful incentive for donors.
 Right off the bat, you get $0.65 back for every $1 you contribute to an approved charity.

-If you itemize deductions on your federal tax return, you also get the normal charitable deduction for your charity as well, which then also flows through to your tax return in the form of a lower taxable income.
+If you itemize deductions on your federal tax return, you also get a charitable deduction for your charity as well, which then also flows through to your tax return in the form of a lower taxable income.
 Per Treasury Decision 9864, a taxpayer must reduce the federal charitable contribution deduction by the amount of any state or local tax credit that the taxpayer receives or expects to receive in return.

 You must also consider, however, that state taxes are a federal deduction (although all state and local taxes are now subject to a maximum deduction of $10,000 under the Tax Cuts and Jobs Act of 2017, which I will address in a bit).
 If you were going to deduct your state taxes and now your state taxes are lower because of the tax credit, you must subtract the loss of deduction from the equation.

 Nerd note: The calculation to do this is state tax rate (5.75%) plus state tax credit (65%), all multiplied by your federal marginal tax rate.
 For example, for a middle bracket family (24% in 2018), for every $1 of charitable contributions, federal deductions would be lower by $0.16 ($1 X (5.75%*(1-65%)+65%) X 24%).
 Therefore, when considering the positive tax benefits of the NAP gift (65% state tax credit, 24% of 35% of charitable deduction for federal taxes, and 5.75% of 35% of charitable deduction for state taxes which all add up to 75%), you must subtract 16% to get the actual after-tax benefit.

 All told, a middle-bracket family (24% in 2018) gets total tax relief of $0.59 for each $1 of charitable contributions under this program.